TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

 ..  include:: /Images/ManualScreenshots/Backend/BackendLinkFormats.txt

-For example a link to the page with uid 42 is stored in a backend input as `t3://page?uid=42` and in the rich-text editor (RTE) as :html:`<a href="t3://page?uid=1">test</a>`.
+For example, a link to the page with uid 42 is stored in a backend field as `t3://page?uid=42` and in the rich-text editor (RTE) as :html:`<a href="t3://page?uid=1">test</a>`.